stariqmi/diligen-challenge/README.md

 ### Bugs
 - Adding "  " i.e 2 or more whitespace characters will be recognized as a word. **Fixed** `replace(/\s\s+/, '')`
+- UX: Icon for sorting action missing, clicking on column header works but is not a good UX